 The Gressoney-La-Trinite area is not really known for nightlife, but you can try checking out the Hirschstube.
 The village of Gressoney-St-Jean, which is not lift connected, is known to be quite charming.

-Overall, Gressoney-La-Trinite is the 2nd most popular snowboard & freeride destination of all 40 snowboarding resorts in Italy.
+Overall, Gressoney-La-Trinite is the 2nd most popular snowboard & freeride destination of all 43 snowboarding resorts in Italy.
 Several of the better snowboarding resorts are nearby Gressoney-La-Trinite including Alagna-Valsesia, Champoluc and Alpe di Mera.